-On the road to the east towering limestone flecked cliffs rose on either side of the road, over every discontinuity flowed precipitous streams and waterfalls, forming tributaries to a steadily more impressive river running down the centre of the valley.
-The road crossed and re-crossed the central river, which was soon a torrent, topped up by black floods emerging from springs whose dark orifices were as large as tunnels.
-Just to add a touch of drama, thunder echoed up and down the valley.
+On the road to the east towering limestone flecked cliffs rose on either side of the road, over every discontinuity in the structure of the cliffs precipitous streams and waterfalls flowed, forming tributaries to a steadily more impressive river running down the centre of the valley.
+The road crossed and re-crossed the central river, which was soon a torrent, which was then furthur topped up by black floods emerging from springs whose dark orifices were as large as tunnels.
+Thunder echoed up and down the valley.

 However as Guillam looked around him he was totally unaware of the rugged beauty.

 He said nothing to Ximene but they were travelling too slowly for his liking.
 There was nowhere to hide even if they wanted to.
 Eventually, to his delight they emerged from the narrow gorge into a wider fertile valley.
 The sound of the river, now running over a much wider shallower bed turned from a roar to a gentler burbling sound.